ilkkamtk/hybridisovellukset/Week7/getting_started.md

 - More on this in the next course.
 For now you can check out [Database Sessions](https://nextjs.org/docs/app/building-your-application/authentication#database-sessions).

+#### Server Actions

+"[Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) are asynchronous functions that are executed on the server.
+They can be used in Server and Client Components to handle form submissions and data mutations in Next.js applications."

 ### Assignment 4

 #### Add authentication to the project